 One of the hardest things a new mom can face is going back to work after having a baby.
 Learn more about pumping strategies that will help increase your milk supply and help simplify your schedule.

 Did you know unusual amounts of stress can impact the breastfeeding relationship you have with your baby?
-Sometimes these hormones work together to improve mood and lactation and sometimes they are in conflict with one another.
 So, what can be do about it?
 How does fear and anxiety impact your baby?
-And how can it create difficulties when trying to bond with your baby?

 One alternative to milk sharing from mother to mother is using a milk bank.
 But, what exactly do milk banks do?
 What relationships do they have with hospitals?
 And what is the process for donating your milk to these banks so they can distribute to babies in need?